What does Mission Road Ministries do?

 - Evaluate limitations in present functioning within the context of the individual’s age peers and culture;

 - Take into account the individual’s cultural and linguistic differences as well as communication, sensory, motor, and behavioral factors;

 - Recognize that within an individual limitations often coexist with strengths;

 - Describe limitations so that an individualized plan of needed supports can be developed; and

 - Provide appropriate personalized supports to improve the functioning of a person with an intellectual developmental disability.

 Intelligence refers to a general mental capability.
 It involves the ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly, and learn from experience.
 Although not perfect, intelligence is represented by Intelligent Quotient (IQ) scores obtained from standardized tests given by a trained professional.
-An intellectual developmental disabilitiy is generally thought to be present if an individual has an IQ test score of approximately 70 or below.
+An intellectual developmental disability is generally thought to be present if an individual has an IQ test score of approximately 70 or below.
 An obtained IQ score must always be considered in light of its standard error of measurement, appropriateness, and consistency with administration guidelines.
 Since the standard error of measurement for most IQ tests is approximately 5, the ceiling may go up to 75.
 This represents a score approximately 2 standard deviations below the mean, considering the standard error of measurement.
-It is important to remember, however, that an IQ score is only one aspect in determining if a person has mental retardation.
+It is important to remember, however, that an IQ score is only one aspect in determining if a person has an intellectual disability.
 Significant limitations in adaptive behavior skills and evidence that the disability was present before age 18 are two additional elements that are critical in determining if a person has an intellectual developmental disability.